 With clear aligners, you won’t find yourself calling your Orthodontist in a panic because you (or your child) has a broken wire causing major pain in your mouth.
 There’s also less treatment time in general because an Invisalign plan just involves keeping track of when it’s time to move to the next series of trays.
 Unless you fail to comply with your treatment (and the 22 hours of daily recommended wear time), or experience unexpected treatment issues, you won’t really need much oversight from your provider.

 This is also why clear aligners are more accessible for people who want to straighten their teeth, but don’t live close to an Orthodontist.
-At home provides like Smile Direct Club are providing an important option for patients to benefit from the telehealth advancements making healthcare more affordable and accessible for individuals, regardless of their location or mobility.
-With Smile Direct Club, you can essentially do everything from home, from taking your impressions to changing to new trays.
-However, the company now offers more options for in-person assistance through it’s network of SmileShops and mobile scanning solutions.
+At home providers help patients benefit from telehealth advancements making teeth straightening more affordable and accessible for individuals, regardless of their location or mobility.
+With an at-home provider, you can essentially do everything from home, from taking your impressions to changing to new trays.
+Some even have networks of scanning centers where you can be seen in person.

 More Affordable than Traditional Braces

 Because clear aligners require less active treatment from an Orthodontist, they can actually be more affordable than fixed braces.
-Thanks to companies like Smile Direct Club, competition in the field of clear aligners is driving costs down while enhancing the benefits that all providers are offering to make their packages more attractive to price-conscious consumers.
+Thanks to new entrants and at-home providers, competition in the field is driving costs down while enhancing the benefits that all providers are offering to make their packages more attractive to price-conscious consumers.

 Depending on which route you choose, you can straighten your teeth with clear aligners from as little as $3,500 to $6,500.
 While the total price tag may be more expensive than metal braces (read this blog from Dental Health Society for some tips on covering the cost Invisalign), competition in the field has also resulted in more financing options that make the overall treatment possible for patients at all income levels.
-For example, Smile Direct Club works with consumer financing company Affirm to offer interest-free payments for as low as $85 per month.
 And with fewer visits to the Orthodontist, you can save your gas money and vacation time for other, more entertaining purposes!

 So that’s our list of the advantages of Invisalign, what are some of the Invisalign cons?